Deploy only Service Health Alerts

 Make sure you have the Bicep CLI installed and configured in your environment before running this command.

-Open your preferred command-line tool (Windows PowerShell, Cmd, Bash or other Unix shells), and navigate to the root of the cloned repo and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and Policy Set Definitions.
+Open your preferred command-line tool (Windows PowerShell, Cmd, Bash or other Unix shells), and navigate to the folder where the parameter file was downloaded log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and Policy Set Definitions.

 Run the following commands: